Reading Time: 8 minutes

 - Examine the brakes: be on the lookout for squealing noises coming from the brakes.
 This could indicate that they are worn-out and need replacement.
 If the brake pedals feel spongy it could be an indication that the brake fluid is low.

 - Inspect tires: tire inflation can affect your car’s fuel consumption.
 Check the pressure on the spare tire.
-Replace your tires if they are worn and have less than 2/23 inch tread remaining.
+Replace your tires when they are worn or have less than 2/23 inch tread.
 Go for wheel alignment if there’s uneven wear on your tires.
 You can consult a professional and have them inspect your car for you.

 What to do if your car breaks down while traveling?